Trump's wide ambitions for Board of Peace spark new support for the United Nations

 In a clear reference to the Board of Peace, Fu said, “We shall not cherry-pick our commitments to the organization, nor shall we bypass the U.N. and create alternative mechanisms.”

 So far, about 26 of some 60 invited countries have joined the board, and about nine European countries have declined.
-India did not attend Trump’s signing ceremony at the World Economic Forum meeting in Davos, Switzerland, last week but is reportedly still deciding what to do.
+India did not attend Trump’s signing ceremony last week but is reportedly still deciding what to do.
 Trump revoked Canadian Prime Minister Mark Carney’s invitation.

 “It’s hardly surprising that very few governments want to join Trump’s wannabe-U.N., which so far looks more like a pay-to-play club of human rights abusers and war crimes suspects than a serious international organization,” said Louis Charbonneau, U.N. director for Human Rights Watch.
 “Instead of handing Trump $1 billion checks to join his Board of Peace, governments should work on strengthening the U.N.”